gabify/Weatheria/README.md

 This project is still ongoing and it needs a massive improvement!

 1. No error handling: It does not have a user-friendly error message or template
-2. Search bar is not intuitive: The search bar accepts any input, even a bunch of garbage text

 ## Like this project?
 If you like this project, you can give it a star.
 I'm still learning how to code so a few motivation will help! 🥺